Frequently Asked Questions

 You will receive your housing assignment and suitemate information in the beginning of August.
 We encourage all residents to contact their suitemates prior to move-in day to begin getting acquainted and to discuss apartment needs.
 This is a great way to decide who will bring what so that you do not end up with 4 coffee makers, but no broom.

-Candles, incense, hot plates, flammable liquids, contact paper, wallpaper, molly bolts, anchors, etc., paint, weapons, illegal drugs, drug paraphernalia, fireworks, grills (charcoal, electric, or gas), and torchiere lamps with halogen bulbs or halogen lamps.
+Candles, incense, hot plates, flammable liquids, contact paper, wallpaper, molly bolts, anchors, etc., paint, weapons, illegal drugs/drug paraphernalia, fireworks, grills (charcoal, electric, or gas), torchiere lamps with halogen bulbs, or halogen lamps.

 Safety is a top priority at GOCC.
 Everyone who moves into housing receives a background check.
 Results of the background check are thoroughly reviewed before a student is allowed to live in student housing.